 - Withstand brutal Highland weather with their double-layered, water-resistant coats.

-- Think independentlyโtraits that make them both clever and stubborn.
+- Thinking independentlyโtraits that make them both clever and stubborn.

-Fun Fact: The oldest Cairn on record lived to 20, outlasting most dogs 2x her size.
+Fun Fact:ย The oldest Cairn on record lived to be 20, outlasting most dogs 2x her size.

 The Toto Effect: Blessing or Curse?